Scoop has an Ethical Paywall

 “The garments themselves tell us what did occur, but to understand them we must learn their language as expressed through the minute details of technique.” - Te Rangi Hiroa.

-Two hundred and fifty years after James Cook first sighted Aotearoa on October 6, 1769, interest continues to grow in various aspects of his three voyages to the Pacific between 1768 and 1779 - the initial 'discovery' by Europeans, the role of astronomy and the natural sciences, and the pictorial record, as well as interactions with indigenous communities.
+Two hundred and fifty years after James Cook first sighted Aotearoa on October 6, 1769, interest in all aspects of his three voyages to the Pacific between 1768 and 1779 is still growing - from the initial 'discovery' by Europeans, the role played by astronomy and the natural sciences, and the pictorial record, to interactions with indigenous communities.
 For many, the ‘artificial curiosities’ - works of human manufacture from exotic locations - collected on these voyages both by Cook himself and others on his ships, including supernumeraries and servants, have retained a particular fascination.
 Once again, Te Papa Press has distinguished itself by publishing three wonderfully informative and beautifully produced volumes that handsomely illustrate these discoveries.
 The first describes the people and cultures encountered during Cook's voyages to the Antipodes, the other two highlight in more detail two of the Māori cultural treasures he found there.
 Not only were they capable of carving catamaran canoes that sailed across the Southern oceans and building sheltered encampments of great solidity and aesthetic beauty; they also wove intricate and beautiful cloaks from flax and bird-feathers in order to keep themselves warm, and skillfully carved exquisite greenstone ornaments with which to decorate themselves.

 In The Cook Voyages Encounters, respected Pacific scholar Janet Davidson details the collection of Māori, Pacific, and Native American objects associated with the voyages held at Te Papa, one of the few significant institutional collections that have not been fully described until now.
 Richly illustrated and accessibly written, it is a treasure trove of fascinating items from Hawaii, Tonga, the Society Islands, and Aotearoa, as well as two smaller groups of Native American objects from Tierra del Fuego and the Northwest Coast of North America.
 This highly informative volume provides a comprehensive guide to the objects associated with all three voyages held at New Zealand's National Museum.